antoniusnaumann/atom-lang/README.md

 `Bool` (implemented as an enum, but builtin support in that it is returned by the comparison operators and supports logical operators), `Result`, `Option`
 `Void`,
+`String` (implemented as a variadic tuple of bytes, but builtin support for creating it via string literals, that are saved as UTF8 encoded)

 `Void` is simply an empty type that supports all operators with the following results:
 - `<arithmetic operator>`: `Void`
 - `==`, `<=`, `>=`: `True`